Joint Visible Light and RF Backscatter Communications for Ambient IoT Network: Fundamentals, Applications, and Opportunities: Introduction

 \section{Introduction}

-The era of the sixth-generation (6G) wireless networks is driving a rapid growth in the use of the Internet of Things (IoT) devices for smart environments, healthcare, intelligent transportation, industrial automation, and more.
+The era of the sixth generation (6G) wireless networks is driving a rapid growth in the use of the Internet of Things (IoT) for smart environments, healthcare, intelligent transportation, industrial automation, and more.
 However, the substantial increase in IoT devices necessitates significant energy resources to maintain their continuous operations~\cite{lopez2025zed}.
-Conventional battery-based or wired solutions for powering IoT devices are increasingly regarded as infeasible, especially considering their deployment complexity, frequent maintenance requirements, and negative environmental impacts from discarded batteries.
-Consequently, energy harvesting (EH), giving rise to the concept of Ambient IoT (A-IoT), has emerged as a promising batteryless IoT solution, as endorsed by the 3rd Generation Partnership Project (3GPP)~\cite{3gpp38848}.
+Conventional battery-based or wired solutions for powering IoT devices are regarded as inefficient, especially considering their deployment complexity, frequent maintenance requirements, and environmental impacts from discarded batteries.
+Consequently, energy harvesting (EH), giving rise to the concept of Ambient IoT (A-IoT), has emerged as a promising batteryless IoT solution endorsed by the 3rd Generation Partnership Project (3GPP)~\cite{3gpp38848}.
 A-IoT envisions IoT devices operating sustainably through harvesting energy from the ambient environment, thereby achieving energy-neutral operations~\cite{kimionis2024aiot}.

 Backscatter communication (BC) has emerged as a pillar technology enabling ultra-low-power wireless connectivity for A-IoT~\cite{jantti2025aiot}.
 In a BC system, a battery-free backscatter device~(BD) modulates and reflects incident electromagnetic waves for communication, rather than generating its own RF carrier.
 Nevertheless, conventional BC, such as passive radio-frequency identifier~(RFID) systems, suffer from limited communication ranges and necessitate dedicated readers for BD activation and message reception~\cite{jiang2023survey}.
 Such limitations constrain their application scenarios.